 Salt intake is such a major cause of heart disease that the U.S. Food and Drug Administration recently announced a plan to curtail salt in manufactured foods.
 On average, Americans consume 3,000 to 3,600 milligrams of sodium (salt) daily.
 According to the American Heart Association, the body needs no more than 200 milligrams a day, and we should have no more than 1,500 mg a day.

 By cutting down on salt gradually, your taste buds will have time to adjust.
 And taste your food before adding salt.
 Since most foods contain salt, it is likely you don't need to add anymore.

 Read food labels.

 Read the sodium content so you can be aware of your intake.

-Use spices and herbs such as basil, garlic (not garlic salt), parsley, paprika, pepper, nutmeg, dill, rosemary and allspice.
+Use spices and herbs as seasoning such as basil, garlic (not garlic salt), parsley, paprika, pepper, nutmeg, dill, rosemary and allspice.
 Lemon is also a great way to flavor your food as well.
-It’s especially great for lean meats, poultry, fish, vegetables and salads.
+It is especially great for lean meats, poultry, fish, vegetables and salads.